arjunparihar11/zeta-forge-ai/ReadMe.md

 │   ├── Image Library (all generated scene visuals)
-│   ├── Avatar Manager (upload and manage photos and sprite sheets) │   ├── Voice Lab (voice matching and cloning per character) │   ├── API Usage and Cost (estimated per-turn and image costs) │   └── Lightbox (full-screen image preview)
+│   ├── Avatar Manager (upload and manage photos and sprite sheets) │   ├── Voice Lab (voice matching and cloning per character) │   ├── Relationship Graph (node/edge diagram of cast relationships) │   ├── Message History (browse and restore any prior edit of a message) │   ├── API Usage and Cost (estimated per-turn and image costs) │   └── Lightbox (full-screen image preview)
 │